 Marshall notes that celebrities have trained and educated populations articulating ‘a way of thinking about individuality and producing the individual self through the public world’ (Marshall 2010, p.
 46).
 With the advent of President Trump’s consideration of allowing game hunters to bring elephant tusks back into America, celebrities have been increasingly photographed with and vocal about the need to continue to protect elephants.
 (Simon 2017, p.1).
 This celebrity activity with it’s moral direction transfers its general qualities and further reinforces the elephant image used as being positive.

 The Use of Gravitas and Reputation

+The image used in my Linked In profile was taken by my employer the Department of the Prime Minister and Cabinet (PM&C).
 In the photograph I look friendly, yet the PM&C logo in the background brings gravitas and reputation to the image – which is transferred to my identity.
-The accompanying overview of my role as an Adviser and summary of my professional skills reinforce the accuracy of the information provided.
+Additional information about my role as an Adviser, the summary of my professional skills, length of employment, tasks performed and experience gained appears serious and important and reinforces the accuracy of the information provided.

 ‘Complexity, credibility and sincerity’

 My Twitter identity includes an artistic, friendly, feminine image of me and the profile text makes it clear that as well as working towards making the world a better place at PM&C that I am ‘not all work and no play’ and that I have many other non-work-related interests.
 My identity appears genuine and sincere as it is consistent when work related (as per tweet below), yet complex and multi-dimensional and therefore more likely to be realistic.
 In this way my identity is likely to meet Graxian’s (2003) identified attributes of authenticity that involve ‘an idealised representation of reality’ and the ‘credibility or sincerity of a performance and its ability to come off as natural and effortless’ (quoted in Smith & Watson 2014, p.
 75).